chernikovmaksim/DS_portfolio_Yandex_Praktikum/auto_price_ml/readme.md

 ## Data
 The following datasets were used:

-* autos - technical characteristics, configuration and prices of cars
+* technical characteristics, configuration and prices of cars

 ## Project description
 You need to develop a fast machine learning model for a car dealership that will help you find out the market value of your car. <br>